Skip to content

 Option 3Change Preferred Band Using Network and Sharing Center

-You can also change your Wi-Fi adapter’s preferred band through the classic Network and Sharing Center in Windows.
-This method requires accessing your adapter’s properties via the Control Panel and then navigating to the advanced settings to make your selection.
+You can also change your Wi-Fi adapter’s preferred band in Windows using the older Network and Sharing Center, found in the Control Panel.

 1. Open Control Panel (icons view).
 Click or tap on the Network and Sharing Center icon.